Anna María Nápoles

 Anna María Nápoles is an American behavioral epidemiologist and science administrator.
-She is the Scientific Director of the Intramural Research Program at the National Institute on Minority Health and Health Disparities.
+She was the scientific director of the Intramural Research Program at the National Institute on Minority Health and Health Disparities.
 She was a professor and epidemiologist at University of California, San Francisco.

 Education

 Nápoles completed a Bachelor of Arts at Pomona College.
 She obtained her Ph.D. and M.P.H. degrees from the University of California, Berkeley.

 Career

 Beginning in 2001, Nápoles was a Professor and behavioral epidemiologist in the Department of Medicine, Division of General Internal Medicine, at the University of California, San Francisco (UCSF) for 27 years, where she served as the Director of the UCSF Center for Aging in Diverse Communities (CADC).
 CADC is an NIA-funded Resource Center for Minority Aging Research that provides pilot study funding and intensive mentoring to underrepresented early stage investigators focused on aging, minorities, and health disparities.
 She taught health disparities research methods for over 10 years.
 She assumed the position of Scientific Director of the Intramural Research Program at the National Institute on Minority Health and Health Disparities (NIMHD) in November 2017.
 She is the first Latina named to the position at the National Institutes of Health.